agilhard-oss/jlink-jpackager-maven-plugin/README.md

 Alternatively you can also use the JDK-11 backported JPackager tool wich is mentioned in [Filling the Packager gap - OpenJDK mailing list - Java.net](http://mail.openjdk.java.net/pipermail/openjfx-dev/2018-September/022500.html)

-Note: This is just a first SNAPSHOT not all jpackager goal Configuration Options are fully working yet.

 ## Prerequisites

 - [JDK](http://jdk.java.net/)